Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 2.4 Overview of Mesa

 In this tutorial we will make use of `mesa`, an open-source Agent-based Modeling framework written in Python. `Mesa` offers predefined functions to implement the key ingredients of an Agent-based Modeling.
-The package is in development since 2015 and has aquired a large community of users and contributors (see the [mesa Github repository](https://github.com/projectmesa/mesa)).
+The package has been in development since 2015 and has acquired a large community of users and contributors (see the [mesa Github repository](https://github.com/projectmesa/mesa)).
 Its relative longevity and popularity makes it a good choice to start using Agent-based Modeling.

 If you are more familiar with other programming languages, you can consider applying the ideas of this tutorial, e.g., in the frameworks [NetLogo](https://ccl.northwestern.edu/netlogo/) (a dedicated Agent-based Modeling language) or [MASON](https://cs.gmu.edu/~eclab/projects/mason/) (based on Java).